Hanlan History, Family Crest & Coats of Arms

 The surname Hanlan was first found in County Armagh (Irish: Ard Mhacha) located in the province of Ulster in present day Northern Ireland, where they held a family seat from ancient times, and were known as the Lords of Oriol, the ancient name for Ulster.

-Important Dates for the Hanlan family
+Early History of the Hanlan family

 This web page shows only a small excerpt of our Hanlan research.
 Another 66 words (5 lines of text) covering the years 1537, 1620, 1681, 1641 and 1862 are included under the topic Early Hanlan History in all our PDF Extended History products and printed products wherever possible.